-Raw honey is one of a kind.
+But honey is amazing.
 It is the only food that will never spoil; you can freeze it, refrigerate it, leave it out and it won’t turn.
 It’s a healthy, natural sweetener that can be used as a sugar substitute and has great medicinal properties, such as healing stomach ailments.
 Adding raw LOCAL honey to your diet can also help build up a resistance to allergies since it contains the same pollen.

 Unfortunately, not all honey is created equally.
-Well, processed and sold equally….
+Well, it’s not all processed and sold equally….

 A 2011 study showed that more than three quarters of honey sold in US grocery stories isn’t actually honey since it contains no pollen.

 A process called ultra-filtering, in which honey is heated, often watered down, and forced through small filters, removes the pollen.
-This process leaves the honey looking syrupy (like we see in supermarkets) and diminishes the quality of the honey, as it destroys the naturally occurring enzymes and antioxidants.
+This process leaves the honey looking syrupy (like we see in supermarket bear bottles) and diminishes the quality of the honey, as it destroys the naturally occurring enzymes and antioxidants.